evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 state.velocity = newVelocity(acceleration);
 ```

-c) And fianlly, it computes and updates the position of the box based on the current velocity:
+c) And finally, it computes and updates the position of the box based on the current velocity:

 ```JavaScript
 state.position = newPosition();
 ```

-Here is what we do for each of the three steps.
+Here is what we do in each of the three steps.

 ### a) Calculating the acceleration

 The current acceleration is calculated by the `calculateAcceleration` function.
-It uses the equation of motion we derived in Equation 3.
+It uses the equation of motion we derived earlier (Equation 3).

 ```JavaScript
 // Returns acceleration (change of velocity) for the given position